What is Geocaching all about then?

 finding and logging caches in countries they're visiting.
 Expect

-to see log entries from visitors from abroad, particularly in popular
+to see log entries from overseas visitors, particularly in popular

 tourist areas.
-We've searched out some rather scenic caches in
+We've searched out some rather scenic caches over

 Here's some 'guardians